leppert/dotfiles/README.md

-* The Python system spellcheck to ispell protocol package from [here](https://github.com/ruda/macspell) so that emacs will have access to the system-wide spelling infrastructure from within emacs.
+* The Python system spellcheck to ispell protocol package from [here](https://github.com/ruda/macspell) so that emacs will have access to the system-wide spelling infrastructure.

 * This collection of packages via ELPA/MELPA/Marmalade (using M-x package-list-packages):